rwbfd/jax_flax_addon/README.md

-# jax_flax_addon
+# Jax Flax Addon
-Some Added Functionality for Jax and Flax
+This is some added functionalities for Jax and Flax.